Minoxidil Side Effects

 Applies to minoxidil: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking minoxidil:More common
+You should check with your doctor immediately if any of these side effects occur when taking minoxidil:More common

 - Fast or irregular heartbeat